pwnedbyisa/terminal-calc/README.md

 </p>

 ___
+### Overview
+Welcome to my overkill calculator!
+This is a lil command line tool I've been working on to expand my coding skillset (so if you see questionable formatting/ terribly written code, that's why) <br>
+I'm learning as I go so any suggestions are welcome!

+___
 ### Installation
 > Python 3 should be installed on your machine for this to work optimally; I haven't fully tested for dependencies so keep that in mind
 - `git clone https://github.com/pwnedbyisa/terminal-calc.git`